uguryigit/movies/README.md

 Unit Test program is testutile.py
 Functions are in lib\utils.py
 Spark session configuration is in spark.conf
-Data Files are in Data Folder
+Data Files are in Data Folder. title.ratings.tsv.gz and title.basics.tsv.gz files must be copied into Data folder before executing the Python code.
 Log4J library,  logger.py and log4j properties have been used for logging.